Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 No quarantine required for those who test negative for COVID-19 upon arrival.
 All passengers must sign a declaration that they will follow self-isolating regulations until their test result is confirmed to be negative.

 Shopping malls & beaches have opened with safety requirements.
-Restaurants have also re-opened, but while outdoor dining is permitted, dine-in services haven't been allowed yet.
+Shopping malls & beaches have opened with safety requirements.
+Restaurants and cafes have opened, while dine-in services have been allowed to resume at a capacity of up to 30 people.

 All arriving passengers will be tested for COVID-19 at the airport and on day 5 of their stay.
 Those staying for over 10 days need to take another test on the 10th day as well.
 The total cost of the all tests combined is BHD 36.

-Travellers must provide a negative result of a PCR test taken no more than 72 hours before departure, as per the recent announcement.
+Travellers must provide a negative result of a PCR test taken no more than 72 hours before departure.
 Some categories may need to take a second PCR test during their quarantine.

 Travellers from all countries are allowed to enter.
 Tourists must have a confirmed booking at a registered tourist facility/hotel and fulfill visa requirements.